 Autism education and stories of success

-Throughout the month of April, the autism community is spreading awareness about this challenging yet inspiring health condition.
-They call it a “spectrum disorder,” which in many cases can be attributed to not only the severity of the disease, but also to the range of emotions that many go through when caring for an autistic person.
-Consider the following benefits of education throughout the lifespan of an autistic person and read the motivating success stories that are happening everyday.
+Autism is often called “spectrum disorder,” which in many cases can be attributed to not only the severity of the disease, but also to the range of emotions that many go through when caring for an autistic person.
+As lifelong learners and community advocates we explore the following benefits of education throughout the lifespan of an autistic person and share some motivating success stories that are happening everyday.